andrewherren/andrewherren/README.md

 ### Hi there, I'm Drew 👋

-I am a fourth year PhD student in Statistics at Arizona State University, working with [Richard Hahn](https://math.la.asu.edu/~prhahn/).
+I will begin working as a postdoc at UT-Austin in August 2023.
+I completed my PhD student in Statistics at Arizona State University, working with [Richard Hahn](https://math.la.asu.edu/~prhahn/).
 My research interests include:

 * Machine learning / feature selection for causal inference